thomasclarity/pulse_pal/README.rst

 .. code-block:: python

+    from pulse_pal import PulsePal
-    from pulse_pal.pulse_pal import PulsePalObject  # Import PulsePalObject myPulsePal = PulsePalObject()  # Create a new instance of a PulsePal object myPulsePal.connect(serialPortName='COM10')  # Connect to PulsePal on port COM# (
+    myPulsePal = PulsePal()  # Create a new instance of a PulsePal object myPulsePal.connect(serialPortName='COM10')  # Connect to PulsePal on port COM# (